Peripheral Vascular Disease

 A second peripheral vascular disorder that shares many symptoms and characteristics with the above is Raynaud's Phenomenon (and full blown Raynaud's Syndrome).
 Most commonly there is spasm of the arteries to the fingers and toes.
 Initially, they turn white and then progress to patchy red or blue.

 Conventional therapies are rather ineffective.
-Treatment is essential so as to prevent gangrene that, on occasion, complicates this condition.
+Management is essential so as to prevent gangrene that, on occasion, complicates this condition.
 Rarely, the vessels of the lung may be involved so that breathing in of cold air results in coughing spells.
 The condition may remain dormant for years and then suddenly resurface.
 Since this condition may be caused on occasions by exposure to cold, or from repetitive movements, or vibratory movements such as drilling, chopping, or typing - these precipitating actions should be avoided.
-Other associated conditions should be treated and/or avoided:
+Other associated conditions should be managed and/or avoided:

 - Conditions giving rise to peripheral vascular disease